Multi-factor authentication (MFA) on bank feeds

 - Security Question is when additional questions are asked when you log into your online banking; these questions will often be set up when you first sign up for internet banking.
 When you answer a security question, the answer is remembered for future access, so you don't need to enter answers each time you log into PocketSmith.

 - Security Token is when you have a special keychain access token, often 4 - 6 digits in length.
 This is requested when your bank feed attempts to refresh when you log into PocketSmith.
 The

-tokencode provided changes around every 2 minutes, so cannot be stored for future use.
+tokencode provided changes around every 2 minutes, so it cannot be stored for future use.

 - Security Image is when you are asked to enter the characters displayed to you in an image, around 4 - 6 characters in length.
-It is likely that this will be requested of you every time you log into PocketSmith and your bank feed attempts to refresh unless arrangements have been established between the bank feed provider and your bank.
+This will likely be requested of you every time you log into PocketSmith, and your bank feed attempts to refresh unless arrangements have been established between the bank feed provider and your bank.

 How to enter security information